Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the National Children's Hospital, the child was diagnosed with: Sepsis, multiple organ failure.
 The child received intensive treatment: Respiratory support, anti-shock, broad-spectrum antibiotics, continuous blood filtration, intensive care.
 Despite the doctors' efforts to save the child, the child did not respond to treatment and died after 1 day in the hospital.

-Associate Professor, Dr. Ta Anh Tuan - Head of the Department of Internal Medicine Intensive Care, National Children's Hospital said that the method of treating children by using a razor blade to squeeze (or cut) and take blood... to treat children is a completely unscientific method, parents or caregivers should absolutely not do this.
+Associate Professor, Dr. Ta Anh Tuan - Head of the Department of Internal Medicine Intensive Care, National Children's Hospital said that the method of treating children by using a razor blade to squeeze (or cut) and take blood... to treat children is a completely unscientific method, parents or caregivers should absolutely not do these things.

 When performing the above method, the child's life will be in danger due to blood loss, the body's natural bacterial barrier will be damaged, allowing bacteria to directly enter the body and cause blood infection.
 At the same time, this will delay taking the child to the hospital and lose the golden time to save the child's life.